All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Hemostasis (minutes to hours).
 Blood clotting stops the bleeding.
 Platelets form a plug.
 A fibrin mesh creates a temporary scaffold.

 Inflammation (days 1-5).
 Immune cells arrive to fight potential infection and clear debris.
 You see redness, swelling, and warmth.
-This phase is essential) without it, wounds get infected.
+This phase is important) without it, wounds get infected.

 "The key to successful GLP-1 therapy is setting realistic expectations and supporting patients through the titration phase.
 The side effects are manageable for most people, but they need to know what to expect.", Dr. Caroline Apovian, MD, Harvard Medical School